A revolution comes once in a while and creates a quick and massive transformation in the way that society exists.

 Another glitch is if you don’t actually want to have this type of response.
 Maybe you’re afraid of flying and you have to fly frequently for work.
 Or maybe you decided when you were a little kid that your needs weren’t ever going to be met, but now, as an adult, you know your needs can be met.
 What can you do?

 As you both move the energy and send a calming signal by tapping on the body, you are changing the chemistry of your body.
-Then throw in a couple “I love and accept myself despite what is going on,” statements and the brain thinks, “Holy sh*t!
-What is going on?
+Then throw in a couple “I love and accept myself despite what is going on,” statements and the brain thinks, “What’s going on?
 Normally we (the brain and body) freak out at that fear and now we are calming down?!
 What is going on?!!”

 At that point, the brain reassesses the fear and situation to see if you are actually going to die.
 When it realizes you are not, and that you might have been operating under a faulty program, it begins to take down the neural network that created and perpetuated that fear.
 Ahhh, thank goodness.
 Some relief and progress!